Hong Kongers who fled by sea are held without legal access in China, families say

 The Hong Kong government “does not want foreign jurisdictions to interfere with the law enforcement of the [Hong Kong] special administrative region, so it respects and will not interfere with the law enforcement of other jurisdictions,” Lee said.

 Since late last year, some Hong Kong protesters arrested in the 2019 uprising have sought to escape by boat because bail conditions or passport seizures prevented them from leaving by regular means.
-In an earlier statement, the Hong Kong police said 11 of the 12 were barred from leaving the city under court orders, and were involved in cases including attempted arson, possession of offensive weapons, rioting and possession of explosives.
-Some 10,000 have been arrested since the pro-democracy protests began last June.
+In an earlier statement, the Hong Kong police said 11 of the 12 were barred from leaving the city under court orders, and they were involved in cases including attempted arson, possession of offensive weapons, rioting and possession of explosives.
+Some 10,000 have been arrested since the pro-democracy protests began in June 2019.

 One, activist Andy Li, was arrested under Hong Kong’s new national security law, which criminalizes broadly worded offenses like collusion with a foreign power and secession.
 Boats continued to depart for Taiwan after the law passed in late June, as more feared political persecution and heavy jail sentences, but have stopped since the 12 activists were intercepted last month, according to people familiar with the matter, speaking on the condition of anonymity for fear of legal repercussions.